Just Bad Clothingfrom Becky

-You are part of a group of hundreds of people receiving this magazine.
-I thank you for subscribing.
+You are part of a group of thousands of people receiving this magazine.
+Thank you for subscribing.
 It has been an amazing time getting ready for this, and I have loved the fantastic interaction with so many of you.
 I call you The Originals, with many friends & family (Hi Mom & Dad!) here to make sure that I remember that we are a community.

 Now we’ll settle down & build over time.
-Each issue (published every other week) will be a gem, something easy to read in 5 to 10 minutes, that gives you a little fuel for life.
+Each issue will be a gem, something easy to read in 5 to 10 minutes, which gives you a little fuel for life.

-In New Zealand we have stunning natural environments and endless opportunity to be outside.
-But, like many other countries, our outdoor time is being replaced with television, computer, phone and car time.
+In New Zealand, we have stunning natural environments and endless opportunities to be outside.
+But, like many other countries, our outdoor time is being replaced with television, computer, phone, and car time.
 It is up to us to understand the importance of being outside and continue to prioritise it.

 For this first issue of our magazine, Helena Larsson- Allen shares her experiences of growing up in Sweden as an outdoor kid.
 She gives us a new view of bad weather and offers ideas for creating an outdoor life with kids.
 I love the attitude of wonder that she has.
 It’s so easy to forget.
 Thanks to Helena for being “first”.

 I often think about how a lot of people and societies these days are so detached from nature and everyday things like trees, rocks, dirt, grass, lakes, rivers, and even, sand.
 I live in Queenstown, New Zealand and a lot of tourists that come here have never walked on uneven ground, been in a forest, seen a lake or river, touched grass, or seen sheep.
 Crazy, unbelievable, and a little scary to me, but it’s true.